microsoft/mcp-dotnet-samples/assembly-analyzer/README.md

-# MCP Server: Markdown to HTML
+# MCP Server: Assembly Analyzer

-This is an MCP server that converts markdown text to HTML.
+This is an MCP server that analyzes a given .dll to find out what's inside.

 ## Prerequisites